 2. MOST EFFECTIVE INFLUENCER PROMOTION

 Influencer marketing focuses on an individual the audience sees as a trusted source of information and which can be differentiated far better than through advertising or content marketing.
 How did you ensure maximization of your ROI with these highly targeted consumers?

-Were you able to improve your brands SEM with paid results on major search platforms?
-If your team or agency had a successful paid search campaign across one or more search-based advertising platforms which demonstrated improvement and a positive return on investment share your metrics and results.
+Were you able to improve your brand's SEM with paid results on major search platforms?
+If your team or agency had a successful paid search campaign across one or more search-based advertising platforms that demonstrated improvement and a positive return on investment, share your metrics and results.

 Tactics, programs and events driven entirely by media relations.
 Submit press releases, media advisories, pitch letters, requests for coverage, etc., along with the one-page summary that includes measurable objectives and results, such as evidence of the resulting media coverage.
 Upload or provide YouTube/Vimeo links to any television or radio coverage.
-The Packaged Goods subcategory refers to traditional consumer products sold in packages, such as food products, pet products, household goods, toiletries, cosmetics, etc. The Non-Packaged Goods subcategory refers to consumer products, such as clothing, appliances, furniture, etc.
+The Non-Packaged Goods subcategory refers to consumer products, such as clothing, appliances, furniture, etc. The Packaged Goods subcategory refers to traditional consumer products sold in packages, such as food products, pet products, household goods, toiletries, cosmetics, etc.

 Positioning of an executive at any level across earned, owned, and share platforms.
 The one-page summary should include information about the executive and stated objectives, quantification of results as well as copies of significant placements, social media, posts or memos.

 8. TIKTOK ENGAGEMENT

 How did you use TikTok to engage and interact with your audience?
 Show your most engaging TikTok accounts with measurable results.
 How did you influence your audience?